 If you are a Mac user, then you might already be familiar with Final Cut Pro.
 Owned by Apple, it is one of the most popular post-production and video editing tools, known for its powerful features.
-Though, keyframing and motion tracking are some of the major operations that users find it hard to perform in Final Cut Pro.
+Though keyframing and motion tracking is some of the major operations that users find hard to perform in Final Cut Pro.
 In this post, I’m going to let you know how to perform motion tracking in Final Cut Pro (for objects and texts).

 Part 1: How to Easily Track Objects in Final Cut Pro?

 You might already know the concept of free motion tracking in Final Cut Pro X in which we focus on a single object as the video progresses.